jeroendesloovere/dockerwest.github.io/README.md

 # Docker West

-## Jeckyll
+## Jekyll

-This site uses `Jeckyll static site generator` to easily create a theme.
+This site uses `Jekyll static site generator` to easily create a theme.
 You can run the local server using `bundle exec jekyll serve`.